 10 Alarming Predictions for Deep Learning in 2018

-I’ve got this ominous feeling that 2018 could be the year that everything just changes dramatically.
+I’ve got this ominous feeling that 2018 could be the year when everything just changes dramatically.
 The incredible breakthroughs we saw in 2017 for Deep Learning is going to carry over in a very powerful way in 2018.
 A lot of work coming from research will be migrating itself into everyday software applications.

 - A Majority of Deep Learning Hardware Startups will Fail